-- 1. Observational Study researchers simply observe characteristics and take measurements, as in a sample survey. - 2.
-Designed Experiment researchers impose treatments and controls and then observe characteristics and take measurements.
+- Observational Study researchers simply observe characteristics and take measurements, as in a sample survey.
+Can only establish association. - Designed Experiment researchers impose treatments and controls and then observe characteristics and take measurements.
+Can establish causal link.

 Other Common Sampling Designs: